-Must My Business In The Borough Of Manhattan List The Maximum And Minimum Salary For A Job In Any Advertisement Or Posting About The Job Lawyer, Manhattan, NY
+Must My Business In The New York List The Maximum And Minimum Salary For A Job In Any Advertisement Or Posting About The Job?

 This article will address:

-• The recently enacted New York of Manhattan pay transparency law
+- The recently enacted New York City pay transparency law

-• What businesses are covered by the New York pay transparency law
+- What businesses are covered by the New York City pay transparency law

-• Remedies for aggrieved employees, civil penalties against employers for violations, and how employers may ensure that they comply with New York pay transparency law.
+- Remedies for aggrieved employees, civil penalties against employers for violations, and how employers may ensure that they comply with the New York City pay transparency law.

 Yes.
 Effective November 1.
 2022, the New York City Human Rights Law (the “City Human Rights Law” or the “NYCHRL”) renders it an unlawful discriminatory practice for an employer, an employment agency, or an employee or agent thereof to advertise a job, promotion or transfer opportunity without stating the minimum and maximum annual salary or hourly wage for the position in the advertisement.
 In stating the minimum and maximum annual salary or hourly wage for a position, the range may extend from the lowest to the highest annual salary or hourly wage the employer in good faith believes at the time of the posting it would pay for the advertised job, promotion or transfer opportunity.